snapp-incubator/nats-policies/README.md

 ## What clients should have?

-- Metrics
+- Define following metrics:
-  - Latency
+  - Latency (using defined message header in the organization)
   - Number of published / consumed messages
-- QoS
+- QoS (Quality of service)
-- Using pull-based consumers (latest NATS)
+- Using pull-based consumers (having it using NATS SDK upgrade)
 - Have more than one cluster to seperate steams and their load into different clusters
 - Authentication
 - Configuration